What is the Best Social Media Platform for Your Business?

 “People don’t like to be sold, but they love to buy” - Jeffrey Gitomer, The Little Red Book of Selling.

-- Requires a significant subscriber base for active engagement
+- Takes time to build a significant subscriber base for active engagement

 Recommended: All Businesses

 Although a lesser-known social media tool, Linkedin has great influence in the business community.
 It is the world’s largest professional network, with over 690 million users worldwide.
 If your clientele is mainly business professionals, Linkedin is the place to be.
 It is a highly respected site and allows you to brag your professional history, educational experience, and awards without coming off as proud or showy.
 It is perfect if your skills are the main selling point for your business such as lawyers, doctors, insurance agents, or financial advisors.
 PROS - Great for increasing brand credibility among the business community - Great for reaching out to business-minded professionals and industry experts - Good organic reach - Have proof of your skills and connections by other business professionals - Recruit skilled job candidates